Most children start kindergarten in the year before school, usually when they are four years old.

-Subsidised kindergarten for three-year-olds is being introduced in stages.
-It will start in 2020 in some council areas.
-In 2022, at least five hours per week of subsidised kindergarten will be available across the state.
+Funded Three-year-old Kindergarten is being introduced in stages.
+It will start in 2020 and 2021 in some council areas.
+In 2022, five hours per week of subsidised kindergarten will be available across the rest of the state.

 Some services already offer kindergarten for three-year-old children.
 Read about the

 types of kindergarten to find options.
 In most cases, these programs are not subsidised.

 Gifted children may also start kindergarten early.

 second year of kindergarten if they have a developmental delay.

 seek an exemption from school if your child turns six before, or while they're at funded kindergarten.